ThruInc/Mulesoft-Connector-Documentation/README.md

 # Mulesoft-Connector-Documentation

-Note: This is the repository for the Thru Mulesoft Connector Documentation.
+This is the repository for the Thru Mulesoft Connector Documentation.

-You must include:
+include:

+Connector Manual
+Realease notes
-Connector Manual + Realease notes + Technical Reference
+Technical Reference